X7md/x7md/README.md

 ### Hello there 👋

-I'm Hamad Binqali, I have 18 years old, I'm Full JavaScript Developer.
+I'm Hamad Binqali, I'm 18 years old, Full JavaScript Developer.

-I love coding 💖, and I coding alomst evenyday 🧑🏽‍💻,
+love coding 💖, and I coding alomst evenyday 🧑🏽‍💻,
 I can make Modern Website from FrontEnd to Backend and dealing with Databases, API, Command Line & Shell Scripting, and so on...

 currently I studying Engineering at UQU 📃✏️.